Veronishi/labelText/README.md

 ## Description

-LabelText is an image annotation tool suitable for creation of ground truth for an image dataset.
+LabelText is an image annotation tool suitable for creation of ground truth for an image dataset for example OCR, segmentation, detection, classification, ...
-It's a customized version of [Labelme](https://github.com/wkentaro/labelme).
+It's a fork of [Labelme](https://github.com/wkentaro/labelme).

 Labelme is a graphical image annotation tool inspired by <http://labelme.csail.mit.edu>.
 It is written in Python and uses Qt for its graphical interface.